bento-platform/bento/docs/installation.md

 cp ./etc/bento_deploy.env local.env
 ```

-Then, modify the values as seen; depending on if you're using the instance for development or deployment.
+Then, modify the values as needed; depending on if you're using the instance for development or deployment.

 #### Development example

 The below is an example of a completed development configuration:

+For an example

 ```bash
 # in local.env: